mohit086/DV-Assignments/assignment-3/readme.md

 Repo link - https://github.com/mohit086/DV-Assignments/tree/main/assignment-3

-There are three folders - one for each workflow - each with their own code and images.
+There are four folders - one for each workflow - along with a central images folder.

 Ensure you have the required libraries -